Red Velvet Cupcakes with Buttermilk

 The final step is to pipe on a frosting swirl!
 I used an open star frosting tip (like a Wilton 1M) to pipe these massive swirls of cream cheese frosting.

-However, when I was done, I felt they like they needed a little something else.
+However, when I was done, I felt like they needed a little something else.
 I ended up crumbling one cupcake with a fork to create some red velvet crumbs.

 I sprinkled these over the top of my frosted cupcakes, almost like sprinkles.
 The crumbs add a great pop of color.